pokgak/pokgak.github.io/content/articles/steampipe-duckdb-flow-logs.md

 tags: [duckdb, steampipe, aws, cloud, tools, data, sql]
 ---

-As a so called Tech Janitor, I've been tasked to clean up one of our AWS accounts at work and that account have a bunch of EC2 instances that no one knows what they all do.
-So, I've decided to use the VPC Flow Logs to first identify which EC2 instances are still being used and which are not.
+As a so called [Tech Janitor](https://x.com/tevanraj/status/1747920076203057273?s=20), I've been tasked to clean up one of our AWS accounts at work and that account have a bunch of EC2 instances that no one knows what they all do.
+So, I've decided to use one of AWS features, VPC Flow Logs, to first identify which EC2 instances are still being used and which are not.

 ## Setting up the VPC Flow Logs and query using DuckDB